Skip to main content

 • The installer has therefore provided firm counter-evidence against the claim and is insulated from LightReach action

-Ensuring any/all relevant family members or decision makers are involved with higher risk customer groups (particular elderly customers) and fully educated on the sale, and provided written recaps of key details.
+Ensuring any/all relevant family members or decision makers are involved with higher risk customer groups (particular elderly customers) and fully educated on the sale, and provided documented recaps of key details.
+Other higher risk factors include customers on subsidized rate plans (further details below), or customers for whom English may not be their primary language.

 Click for Example